 If you play sports or are regularly in a situation where you could potentially sustain an injury to your teeth or mouth, you want to make sure that you wear a mouthguard.
 A mouthguard can usually be purchased from any sporting goods store and it could literally save your mouth and teeth from a serious injury.
 It may be uncomfortable to wear at first, but it will be well worth it.

 Visiting a dental clinic will ensure that your teeth stay strong and healthy.
-Strong and healthy teeth are the key to preventing injuries.
+Strong and healthy teeth are the key to preventing injuries, according to a pediatric dentist in Alexandria, VA.
 If your teeth are unhealthy, you could have to erode enamel, which can make your teeth more sensitive to damage.
 The stronger your teeth, the better protection you have.

 There are a lot of precarious situations you can put yourself in every day that could result in a tooth or mouth injury.
 For instance, when you are driving, you want to make sure that you don’t keep anything close to your mouth.
 One abrupt stop and you could lose or severely damage a tooth.
 In the end, your teeth may be strong, but that doesn’t mean you shouldn’t take extra measures to protect them.